juliezard/HackTheBox/Boxes/Tier 1/Tier 1.md

 ## Exploit: SQL database with mysql

-Nmap is a tool used to find open ports on a target
 - ```sudo nmap {target_IP}```
   - ```sudo nmap -sC -sV {target_IP}```
     - ```-sV``` switch, stands for version detection